Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 The only requirement is that you place 1 condition/action per line.
 Some of them accept an arbitrary amount of tokens (eg `BaseType` accepts 1 or more strings) so an end-of-line is expected to tell the parser where is the end of the rule.

 Just like in actual filters, comments start with `#` and span until end of line.
+There are no restrictions where comments can appear.

 ### file structure